torbjornlager/torbjornlager.github.io/index.md

    ?-
    ```

-   If you wan to test the naive implementation of the HTTP API (the one you may be able to implement i Scryer Prolog at this point in time) you need to replace `compute_answer/5` with two lines (see ≈ line 590).
-If you do, note that computing the solution `X=bar` will take just as long as computing the solution `X=foo`.
+   If you want to test the naive implementation of the HTTP API (the one you may be able to implement in Scryer Prolog at this point in time) you need to replace `compute_answer/5` with two lines (see ≈ line 590).
+If you do, note that computing the solution `X=bar` will take just as long as computing the solution `X=foo` since spurious recomputations are no longer eliminated.

 6. Your Prolog top-level can be used as a shell.
 Try this for example: